timanand/CoreDemoWebAPI/README.md

 ## Pre-Requisites
-The following are mandatory for the CoreDemoWebAPI application to run :
+The following are mandatory for the CoreDemoWebAPI application to run:

 1. Microsoft .NET Core 5.0 Runtime or SDK.
 2. Microsoft SQL Server.